cluster-8/eFinance-ml-model/README.md

 # eFinance-ml-model

-This repository contains the preliminar machine learning model for service fees forecast prediction.
+This repository contains the preliminar machine learning model for service fees prediction on eFinance application.

 ##### Documentation